gulnoor/jekyll-theme-doodle/README.md

 gem "jekyll-include-cache", group: :jekyll_plugins
 ```

-- Add jekyll-include-cache to the plugins array of your \_config.yml.
+- Add jekyll-include-cache to the plugins array of your `_config.yml`

 ```yaml
 plugins:
   - jekyll-include-cache
 ```

-- And then execute:
+- And then execute this command in shell:

 ```bash
 $ bundle
 ```

-- Add this your \_config.yml file.
+- Add this your `_config.yml` file.

 ```yml
 remote_theme: "gulnoor/jekyll-blog-theme"